danstoakes/2018-retro-canvas-snake/README.md

 Please make sure to update tests as appropriate.

 It is worth noting that this is a legacy-style archive, and likely won't be updated.
+It's still fun to play, though (and written in pure JS).